Aktualisiert: 24. Apr.

 Fermented vegetables!
-A wonderful thing & the latest craze among the health conscious people.
-The gut bacteria, microbiome, the second brain, probiotics, the gut & mood connection, the proper bacteria and health connection.
+A wonderful thing and the latest craze among the health conscious people.
+The gut bacteria, microbiome, the second brain, probiotics, the gut and mood connection, the proper bacteria and health connection.

-The problem is the use of the same thing that pollutes our cities & our waters.
-The thing that fills the landfills & takes up to 1000 years to decompose.
+The problem is the extensive use of the same item that pollutes our cities and our waters.

 Any guesses yet?

 So your next question would be: what plastic has to do with fermented vegetables?

 It can have a lot to do and it does more often than you think.

 First, fermented vegetables and other fermented foods have been around for thousands of years.
 The traditional method of making them was to ferment them in some stoneware or in wood, and eventually in glass.

 Never before, they've been done in plastic containers.